 - Liking — positive regard towards others, enjoyment, admiration.
 Seeing others, in the words of improv, as geniuses, poets, artists.

 - Limerence — the state of romantic obsession/infatuation.

-- Need-fulfilment — humans have needs for intimacy (being seen) and belonging (feeling part of a group).
+- Need-fulfilment — humans have needs for intimacy (seeing others and being seen) and belonging (feeling part of a group).

 When I was a junior in college, on a cold Valentine’s day in 2007, I went to a Sonic Youth show in a romantic depression.
 I had spent the past semester in Australia obsessed with an unavailable woman.
 I thought I would never experience “love.”